mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 warriors without constant destructive warfare and offering hope for reconciliation after the excesses of the Cultural Purge.

-The war that engulfed Ftoakh was not started by any territory- hungry noble or clan invasion.
+The war that engulfed Ftoakh was not started by any territory-hungry noble or clan invasion.
 For hundreds of years, the world had been shared by Aslan of radically different cultural groups and clans.
 Wahtoi whose ancestors settled Ftoakh in the first place rankled at having to share the planet with every newcomer who just crossed